Manitoulin Island is a perfect getaway for those looking to escape the summer crowds. Check out the top things to do in Manitoulin Island.

 After swimming in Providence Bay, a walk to nearby Lake Huron Fish and Chips in Providence Bay makes for a perfect break.
 It is located on the corner of 551 and McNevin St. The line-up can be long during the busy summer season so try to get there early before the crowd shows up.
 But the wait is worth it!
 The freshly battered whitefish will leave a lasting impression.

-Grab breakfast and an apple fritter at Mum’s Bakery in Mindemoya
+Enjoy Breakfast and an Apple Fritter at Mum’s Bakery in Mindemoya

-Through all of our trips to Manitoulin Island, Ontario we rarely came upon any crowds.
+Through all of our things to do in Manitoulin Island, Ontario we rarely came upon any crowds.
 That is until we stopped at Mum’s Bakery and Restaurant in Mindemoya.
 This popular breakfast and lunch spot has delicious baked treats.
 Do yourself a favor and take out a box of their amazing Apple Fritters.